-Liverpool is strategically located on the North West coast within the North European Trade Axis (NETA) which link northern Europe, northern England, Wales and Ireland, and the south to north corridor from London and Birmingham to the West of Scotland.
+Liverpool is strategically located on the North West coast within the North European Trade Axis (NETA) which links northern Europe, northern England, Wales and Ireland, and the south to north corridor from London and Birmingham to the West of Scotland.
 LJLA provides the city with connectivity to a wide range of UK and European cities and regions.
-Figure 3.1 shows Liverpool's strategic connections with the rest of Europe (overleaf).
+Figure 3.2 shows Liverpool's strategic connections with the rest of Europe (overleaf).

 LJLA is located 11 km (7 miles) to the south east of the City Centre.
 It lies on the northern coast of the Mersey Estuary.
-The Airport is predominantly within the City of Liverpool but parts of it including some of the Master Plan proposals are within the administrative area of Halton.
+The Airport is predominantly within the City of Liverpool but parts of it, including some of the Master Plan proposals, are within the administrative area of Halton.

 LJLA is accessible to other modes of transport.
 It has dual carriageway access to the national motorway network, including the M56, M57, M62 and M6 (Junction 6 of the M62 is approximately 10 km (6.2 miles) to the north east of LJLA).
 It is served by rail via Liverpool South Parkway transport interchange, and Runcorn station on the West Coast line.
-It is within 20 km (12.4 miles) of Seaforth deep-sea Container Terminal and two major freight ferry terminals to Ireland.
+It is within 20 km (12.4 miles) of Seaforth Deep-sea Container Terminal and two major freight ferry terminals to Ireland.

 7 These designations confer protection of the Mersey Estuary in European and UK law on account of its ornithological value.

-Road access from Cheshire and North Wales will be improved following the opening of the proposed Mersey Gateway - a second river crossing near Runcorn that will link to the M56 and is due to open in autumn 2017.
+Road access from Cheshire and North Wales has been significantly improved following the opening of the Mersey Gateway - a second river crossing near Runcorn that links to the M56.

-Frequent bus services provide connections to the new Liverpool South Parkway transport interchange which connects with mainline and local rail services, including Liverpool and Manchester city centres, neighbouring towns and residential areas.
+Frequent bus services provide connections to Liverpool South Parkway transport interchange which connects with mainline and local rail services, including Liverpool and Manchester city centres, neighbouring towns and residential areas.